NujraSingh/personalwebsite/content/featured/HalcyonTheme/index.md

 [SO-COL](https://socol.io) is a decentralized platform that enables content creators to monetize their social media posts and earn subscription-based income by collaborating directly with fans.

-While directing SO-COL's marketing team, I proposed this design direction for our website.
-I then designed several of the assets on our site and wrote portions of our copy, editing and overseeing the rest.
+While directing SO-COL's marketing team, I proposed the copy and design direction for our website.
+I then created several of the design assets on our landing page and led the execution of our testnet launch marketing campaign across our social media channels.